An opportunity has arisen for a Consultant to join CNWL Health & Justice Services.

-- To provide clinical leadership to ensure the delivery of high quality patient care to the residents of HMP Highdown
+To provide clinical leadership to ensure the delivery of high-quality patient care to the men resident

-- To develop their own specialist interests and if appropriate to bring these in line with Trust and local service development
+To develop their own specialist interests and if appropriate to bring these in line with Trust and local service development plans.

-- To contribute to the maintenance and development of Health & Justice services within the Trust to the highest standard through clinical audit and other activities related to Care Quality.
+To contribute to the maintenance and development of Health and Justice services within the Trust to the highest standard through clinical audit and other activities related to Care Quality.

 A full access to a wide range of staff Benefits, Discounts and Offers you can enjoy when you join CNWL.
 Some listed but not limited to and some are open to your family too.
 Please refer to our Reward and wellbeing handbook for more information and full details on the deals you can save money on your weekly food shops, cinema tickets, meals out and holidays or even weekend breaks.

 - Salary sacrifice schemes

 - Interest free loans - season tickets and car parking

 - Weekly paid bank work